papermerge/documentation/docs/user/path-templates.md

 * /home/Invoices/Clients/
 * /Invoices/Clients/
+* Invoices/Clients/

 !!!
 Info

     Template path root folder is always assumed to be user's home folder

-Thus if you set template path as `Toto/` - it will move documents of respective type into `/home/Toto/` folder.
+Thus, if you set template path as `Toto/` - it will move documents of respective type into `/home/Toto/` folder.
 If you set template path to `/inbox/Toto/` - it will move documents of respective type into `/home/inbox/Toto/` folder.